-- You will receive a “Welcome” letter with your appointment time and your therapist’s name and contact information.
+- You will then receive a “Welcome” letter with your appointment time and your San Diego therapist’s name and contact information.

-- A portal invitation will be sent to you via email that will ask you to create a passcode and set up your secure online account.
+- A portal invitation will be sent to your email.
+It will ask you to create a passcode and set up your secure online account.

-- Once you are in the portal, you will see your intake forms are available to fill out (Please complete these the day before your first session if possible, so your therapist has a chance to review the information in advance).
+- Once you are in the portal, you will see your intake forms are available to fill out.
+Please complete these the day before your first session if possible.
+Thus allowing your therapist to have a chance to review the information.